 Ellen Dinwiddie Smith

 Michael Gast joined the Minnesota Orchestra in 1990 and was appointed principal horn in 2004.
-He has appeared as soloist here in concertos and other major works by Bach, Britten, Mozart, Schumann and Strauss.
+He has appeared as soloist here in concertos and other major works by Bach, Britten, Mozart, Schumann, Sibelius and Strauss, among others.
 Most recently, he performed Mozart's Third Horn Concerto and Bach's Brandenburg Concerto No. 1 on subscription concerts during the 2016-17 season.
 In 2007, he and three Orchestra colleagues were featured in performances of Schumann’s Konzertstück for Four Horns, using Gast’s own adaptation of Schumann’s original horn parts.
 At Sommerfest 2009 he performed Mozart’s Fourth Horn Concerto under the direction of Andrew Litton.
 He played Strauss’ Second Horn Concerto on the Orchestra’s spring 2011 Minnesota State Tour and reprised the work at the May 2011 Guarantors’ Concert.

 Brian Jensen joined the Minnesota Orchestra in the fall of 2002 as second horn.
 Jensen has performed and toured with the Cleveland Orchestra, and has performed with the Seattle Symphony and Los Angeles Philharmonic.
 Before coming to Minnesota, he played for a season with the Utah Symphony alongside his teacher Bruce Gifford.
 While an active freelance musician in the Salt Lake City area, Jensen also played with the Utah Opera and Utah Festival Opera Company.